Chef Eric Crowley

 In addition, Chef Eric began teaching professional chef programs at Los Angeles’ first private culinary school, The Epicurean School of Culinary Arts, which has since closed.
 When he decided to start his own culinary school, his partner and wife Jennie drew upon her extensive background in business administration, marketing and customer service to help him launch and grow Chef Eric’s Culinary Classroom.

 Chef Eric continues to reside in Southern California, with his wife and business partner Jennie Crowley.
-In his spare time, he enjoys do-it-yourself home projects, the thrill of attending Grand Prix motor races, listening to jazz, and cooking, using the herbs he grows in his garden.
+In his spare time, he enjoys do-it-yourself home projects, the thrill of Grand Prix motor races, watching Football, listening to jazz, playing with his Dachshund puppies – Basil Boy and Lucey Pickles, and cooking /grilling, using the herbs he grows in his garden.